pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 ### We wanted to “Drupalize” all the data
   1. Needed related data, data was not in a silo

+^
+We're relating artworks and artists in content throughout the site.

+---

+# Second, _decide_ on an execution **strategy**
+## Syncing Strategies - Solution

+### We wanted to “Drupalize” all the data
+  1. Needed related data, data was not in a silo
   1. Content was going to be enhanced (added fields and content and display options) in the CMS
-  1. Search API indexing [^*]

-[^*]: honestly not needed, but I didn’t fully understand that at the time
+^
+Needed a ref for content authors.

 ---

+# Second, _decide_ on an execution **strategy**
+## Syncing Strategies - Solution

+### We wanted to “Drupalize” all the data
+  1. Needed related data, data was not in a silo
+  1. Content was going to be enhanced (added fields and content and display options) in the CMS
+  1. Search API indexing [^**]

+[^**]: honestly not needed, but I didn’t fully understand that at the time

+^
+At this point, I had used search_api in the past, but ...I was a "configurer" but didn't understand the nuts and bolts.

+---

+^
+-->

 ---